SparkEdUAB/SparkEd/README.md

 > Software for organizing and presenting educational and training content for delivery on most platforms.

 To get started check out [our wiki](https://github.com/SparkEdUAB/SparkEd/wiki)

+[Check here](https://sparkeduab.github.io/sparked-manual/) for the online documentation how to use this project.

 # For Contributors